Second negative PCR test in Alicante rules out infection in Barcelona

 The virus takes an early vacation to Alicante 🏖️

 It seems the coronavirus decided not to stop in Barcelona and preferred to take a break in Alicante, but without settling in.
-The patient, after two negative PCRs, can now breathe easy and stop keeping company with the Clínic's thermometers.
+The patient, after two negative PCR tests, can now breathe easy and stop keeping the Clínic's thermometers company.
 The worst part of the whole process was probably the nasal swab.
 At least the bug didn't go beyond being a news bulletin threat.